Masculine and Feminine Spanish Nouns: The A-Z Guide to Gender Rules, Practice Tips and More

 An adjective has to represent both the gender of the noun it’s describing and its quantity.
 This usually means the ending of the adjective will change slightly.

 When an adjective ends in a letter like -e, their endings don’t change according to gender.

 And this same rule applies if the adjective ends in a consonant.

 El niño emocional (the emotional boy)

 El perro gris (the gray dog)

-Let’s take a look at our example “the white rose” again.
-If you want to make it plural, all you have to do is make the article, the noun and the adjective plural by adding s on the end of each of them.
+If you want to make them plural, all you have to do is make the articles, nouns and adjective plural by adding s on the end of them:

 La rosa blanca → las rosas blancas